 The Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) signed into law on August 10, 2005.
 This law guaranteed funding for highways, highway safety, and public transportation totaling \$244.1 billion.
-SAFETEA-LU represents the largest surface transportation investment in our Nation's history.
+The Bipartisan Infrastructure Law (BIL) was signed into law on November 15, 2021, superseding SAFETEA-LU.
+The BIL provides \$550 billion over fiscal years 2022 through 2026 in new Federal investment in infrastructure.